Uphill

-Uphill is a village in the civil parish of Weston-super-Mare in North Somerset, England, at the southern edge of the town, on the Bristol Channel coast.
+Uphill is a village and former civil parish, now in the parish of Weston-super-Mare, in the North Somerset district, in the ceremonial county of Somerset, England, at the southern edge of the town, on the Bristol Channel coast.

 History

 Bone and stone tools found in caves at Uphill provide evidence of human activity in the Upper Palaeolithic period, and a radiocarbon date of around 28,000 Before Present, which came from a bone point, was the first scientifically derived direct date from the entire British Isles for an artefact of that period (the Aurignacian).

 The River Axe enters the Bristol Channel at Uphill where it is sheltered by Brean Down and it is possible that there was a port at Uphill in Roman times but no archaeological evidence has been found for this.

 At the time of Domesday Book (1086) the manor of Opopille was in the possession of four knights.
 1 serf, 7 villeins and 4 bordars lived and worked here.
 Ships coming into Uphill fell under the limited jurisdiction of the Port of Bristol, however it was a free port as it did not have the customs officers to collect revenues which were present at larger ports.
 In 1591 the captured French ship the Gray Honde from Bayonne was brought into Uphill, however; the normal trade from the 16th century was in livestock, brought from South Wales to be fattened on the local rich grassland.
 During the English Civil War the port was used to bring two regiments, about 1,500 men, of the Royalist Army from South Wales before the Battle of Langport.
 It continued as a small landing stage for many centuries including the import of coal and iron and the export of local produce.
 After the Enclosure Act of 1813 a public wharf was constructed for trade and was also used occasionally by passenger excursion ships.

 In the late eighteenth century visitors started to come to the area for health reasons.
 The philanthropist Hannah More convalesced at uphill in 1773 and a few years later Jane Biss was advertising summer accommodation in the village while the landlord of the Ship Inn had a bathing machine for hire.
 A 'Sea Bathing infirmary' was in operation from 1826 for a short while.

 The Bristol to Exeter railway line runs through a deep cutting between Uphill and nearby Bleadon.
 This cutting is spanned by a high brick bridge known as "Devil's Bridge" and designed by Isambard Kingdom Brunel.
 The former Bleadon and Uphill railway station served the village from 1871 until 1964.

 Uphill was an ancient ecclesiastical parish, and had almost certainly been established as such before the Norman Conquest.
 It was a member of Winterstoke Hundred, again from probably before 1066.
-It became a civil parish in 1866, but in 1933 the civil parish was abolished and absorbed into Weston-super-Mare.
+It became a civil parish in 1866, but on 1 April 1933 the civil parish was abolished and absorbed into Weston-super-Mare.
+In 1931 the parish had a population of 839.